zopefoundation/z3c.testsetup/src/z3c/testsetup/tests/README_OLD.txt

 z3c.testsetup
 *************

+.. warning:: THIS IS OUTDATED STUFF

+   The tests in here exist only to check for compatibility with former releases.

+   The methods and markers herein are mostly deprecated, subject to change or vanish completely and should not be used any more.

+   See `README.txt` in the parent directory for up-to-date information.

 Easy testsetups for Zope 3 and Python projects.

 Setting up tests for Zope 3 projects sometimes tends to be